How to Support a Friend with Depression

 But don’t despair.
 There are a lot of ways you can help.

 People with depression have often told me that one of the most frustrating things they experience is feeling like it’s “all in their head”, or that they’re just being “too emotional” and overdramatic.
+That's why depression and insecurity go hand in hand for many people.
 Affirming that you understand why something is sad or frustrating goes a long way toward helping your friend feel more grounded – and less alone.

 There are tons of resources out there to help you learn about depression and other mental illness.
 Doing some research can empower you to be able to better support people in your life with depression.
 Maybe you and your friend can even learn together by listening to a podcast or reading through a book.